 Start-up eGenesis, founded by CRISPR pioneers, applies gene-editing tools to find the possibilities of xenotransplantation.

 6. Drug research and development

-Scientists are speculating that CRISPR technology could potentially speed up the drug discovery process which generally tends to be long, expensive and regulated.
+Scientists are speculating that CRISPR technology could potentially speed up the drug discovery process, which generally tends to be time-consuming, expensive, and regulated.
 By applying CRISPR, researchers can identify the genes that cause or prevent diseases and develop treatments accordingly.

 In addition, CRISPR makes it easier to create cellular and whole organism models that precisely mimic diseases.
-This helps scientists to better understand the efficacy of drugs, providing better predictions in clinical trials.
+This helps scientists to understand the efficacy of drugs better, providing better predictions in clinical trials.